OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA

-Existing AI resources lack the \textit{object–question–culture} triplet and spoken queries, limiting real-world multimodal grounding for diverse languages like Arabic.
-This section details the \emqa{} framework and its use in creating \oasis{}, a multilingual, multimodal resource covering 18 Arabic-speaking countries to ensure cultural and dialectal diversity (Figure~\ref{fig:pipeline}).
-We provided all LLM prompts in Appendix~\ref{sec-app-prompts} that are used in different modules of the framework.
+Existing resources lack the \textit{object–question–culture} triplet and \textit{spoken} queries, limiting real-world multimodal grounding for diverse language varieties like Arabic.
+To reduce the gap, we created \oasis{}, a multilingual, multimodal resource covering \textbf{18 Arabic-speaking countries} to ensure cultural and dialectal diversity.
+To create the dataset, we design a semi-automatic framework, \emqa{}, that ensures the content is grounded in local context and culture.
+The \emqa{} framework consists of seven stages (Figure~\ref{fig:pipeline}) and explicitly incorporates multiple human-in-the-loop steps to support cultural and contextual grounding.\footnote{We use LLMs at multiple stages, and provide all prompts used in the framework in Appendix~\ref{sec-app-prompts}.}